Western Innovation x Asian Application

 According to a recent survey, 70% of interviewees believe that the condition of many pigs kept on factory farms are both upsetting and wrong.
 With all the health and environmental devastation from meat, the food industry is overdue for massive overhaul.
 Change is already happening in North America and Europe, but it has been largely missing in Asia, home of 60% global population.
 In China, 85% of those surveyed said they would now consider changing their supermarket or shopping location.

-OmniPork is developed by OmniFoods, a food tech company launched by Green Monday.
-Our experienced canada-based R&D team had developed this food innovation by extensive research on Asian cuisines and culinary practices.
-OmniPork is an all-purpose solution of Green Monday, as a diversified and innovative social enterprise model, to promote shifting to plant-based diet as a crucial mean to tackle global warming and food insecurity.
+OmniPork was developed by OmniFoods, a food-tech company launched by Green Monday.
+Our experienced food science team in Canada developed this innovation based on extensive research on Asian cuisines and culinary practices.
+OmniPork is the all-purpose solution of Green Monday - a diversified and innovative social enterprise model - to promote shifting to a plant-based diet as a crucial means to tackle global warming and food insecurity.
 Green Monday was established in 2012.
-By working with companies, restaurants, schools and various parties, we have effectively increase the awareness of plant-based life style.
-According to a survey result released by an international consultant in Dec 2018, the number of HK people practising flexitarian has reached 1.75M.
-The existence and influence of Green Monday has gradually expanded, and it has been implemented in schools and government authorities of 30+ countries, including the United States, Singapore and Macau.
+By working with companies, restaurants, schools and various parties, we have effectively increased awareness towards plant-based lifestyles.
+According to a survey released by an international consultant in Dec 2018, the number of people in Hong Kong practising flexitarianism has reached 1.75M.

 Partner with Hong Kong Disneyland Hotels and Hong Kong Ocean Park to launch vegan dining options